ahgroup/handelgroupwebsite/myresources/Notes_for_website.md

 * copy/paste/modify an existing entry

 # To add new publications
+* pull new pubs into zotero "mynewrefs" folder
 * add entry to 'mynewbibs.bib' file.
 Include abstract.
 Can do that by pulling website article from zotero or through myncbi.
 * Run the academic tool for publications: https://sourcethemes.com/academic/docs/managing-content/
 * Make sure folder is not the actual website since we don't want existing pubs overwritten, otherwise they'll loose their special formatting.